jbarry217/jbarry217/README.md

 - 👋 Hi, I’m @jbarry217
 - 👀 I’m interested in all things tech!
-- 🌱 I’m currently learning how to code!
+- 🌱 I’m currently learning ServiceNow!
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me @jenniferlynnebarry@gmail.com